GG1D29/my-design-pattern-mastery/README.md

 - Use this pattern to maintain flexibility in a Class Hierarchy.
 - To avoid having created multiple class in the hierarchy.
 - How to achieve: Use composition to pass in the configuration to the different classes.

+---

+### S3.
+Composite Pattern
+- Allow us to treat objects and groups of object in the same way e.q Checklist and To-do item list.
+- The client using the composite can ignore the differences between the composite and its parts. (because it is implementing same interface)

+---

 This repo is inspired by the Challenges on LinkedIn Learning Course called: